Car Insurance for Young Adults: How to Save on Coverage Ages 18-25

 Beyond age alone, these controllable factors influence how quickly your rates decline:

 • Clean driving record: Even a single speeding ticket can delay rate reductions by years.
-Review how accidents affect your rates so you know what's at stake.
+Review how accidents and violations affect your rates so you understand what's at stake.

 • No at-fault accidents: Preserving your record demonstrates consistently safe driving patterns.